python/cpython/Doc/library/stdtypes.rst

 Bytes and buffer objects, being "strings of bytes", have all methods found on strings, with the exception of :func:`encode`, :func:`format` and :func:`isidentifier`, which do not make sense with these types.
+For converting the objects to strings, they have a :func:`decode` method.

 Wherever one of these methods needs to interpret the bytes as characters (e.g. the :func:`is...` methods), the ASCII character set is assumed.

 .. note::